Cleopatra in Space: Book 3: Secret of the Time Tablets

 At their destination, Cleopatra and her friends find Octavian already present, with Khensu and Zaid as his prisoners.
 They attack, but Octavian proves invulnerable to anything they throw at him, and Akila's left arm is crushed by a falling rock.
 With her friends' lives on the line, and as the only one who can retrieve the tablet, Cleopatra accompanies Octavian into the tomb where it is hidden.
 As they enter, Octavian reveals that after he learned of Cleopatra's presence in this timeline, he planted hints (including the fake sword) to compel her to find the tablets for him.
 As they reach the tablet and Cleopatra reads the full prophecy on it, she learns that she is apparently destined to die in her final fight against Octavian, which Khensu knew about.
 Meanwhile, Antony manages to free himself and the others.

 Cleopatra refuses to go back to her own time and thus allow Octavian to win.
 Octavian shocks her with the revelation that he is her former friend Gozi, made immortal by the Sword of Kebechet.
 He then tries to kill her, but Zaid sacrifices himself to shield her from the lethal blast.
 In her fury, Cleopatra manifests her mysterious power again and hits Octavian with a teleportation blast, which sends him to a remote planet, before collapsing from the power drain.
 After she awakes in the Yasiro Academy's infirmary, she follows her fate connection with the tablets and finds the Uta hidden in the very chamber in which she had arrived.
 Khepra, who joins her, explains that the Cat Council also knew of the tablets' significance and therefore arranged for Cleopatra to reunite them.
-She give Cleopatra the choice of being able to return home, but Cleopatra, feeling guilty of having inadvertendly hurt her friends - including Gozi - decides to stay and continue the fight.
+She gives Cleopatra the choice of being able to return home, but Cleopatra, feeling guilty of having inadvertendly hurt her friends - including Gozi - decides to stay and continue the fight.